Rensselaer at Work Graduate Student Feature

 So, while her daughter’s early career ambitions are a source of pride, being a female senior technical manager in a field mostly dominated by men, they also take on a very personal component.
 Within Pratt & Whitney’s meritocracy, Bobbi’s title and responsibilities are clearly predicated on her technical expertise and not her gender, yet she’s still keenly aware that she’s setting an example both to her girls and to her co-workers, making it critical that she absorb knowledge and distribute it freely within her team and across the company.

-What makes it possible for Bobbi to remain at the cutting-edge is the fact that Rensselaer’s Education for Working Professionals program is designed for people like her who are employed at high-level, full-time jobs at major corporations.
+What makes it possible for Bobbi to remain at the cutting-edge is the fact that Rensselaer at Work programs are designed for people like her who are employed at high-level, full-time jobs at major corporations.
 It would be inconceivable both for her to attend a residential university and for her to receive an advanced degree that was anything less than world-class.

 The projects Bobbi is working on are simultaneously so cutting-edge and practical that Ernesto has encouraged her to submit her findings to a prestigious national engineering conference.
 A remarkable personal achievement that will garner accolades from her peers, Bobbi, like most of her classmates, has attended many industry conferences, but never as a presenter.
 In fact, Ernesto frequently co-authors papers with his students to ensure they receive the attention they deserve and recommends which conferences they should be submitted to.
 Over the years, he has consistently seen raises, promotions and accelerated career trajectories as his students’ investment in their educations paid off with improved efficiencies, new processes, procedures, and increased revenue.